sharonmaphosa0304-spec/FINANCIAL-ANALYSIS-REPORT/README.md

 # FINANCIAL-ANALYSIS-REPORT
-this is a financial analysis report that evaluates the company's financial health and performance by reviewing its financial statements
+this is a financial analysis report that evaluates the company's financial health and performance by reviewing its financial statements.